Arronk/My-Coding-Journey/log.md

 I am making very slow progress on the crack.c exercise.
 I struggle the most with the C syntax as I find the documentation very hard to read and understand.

+## Day 76: 23.06.2018

+### Progress: Finished Crack.c last night and got it submitted for full marks yipee

+Once I figured out some of the C syntax bugs I was having the rest of the problem was relatively straight forward.
+The algo was definately not as efficient as I am sure it could be but it did the trick for up to 5 elements.
+It would definately become unmanigable if numbers, symbols or more digits came into play.